strevol-mpi-mis/rafft-rs/Setup.md

 You should be able to locate `rufft` and `librafft.so` in the subdirectory `target/release/`.
 Place them wherever you want.
-To use the Python bindings, place `librafft.so` in the same directory as your Python scripts.
+To use the Python bindings, place `librafft.so` in the same directory as your Python scripts or adjust your `PYTHONPATH` environment variable accordingly.

 ## Cleaning up